phuocphan09/dinosaurarcade/README.md

 #### The "New game" button
 <img width="115" alt="image" src="https://user-images.githubusercontent.com/53080478/171051610-1344599d-8843-4974-b0c0-19b0cc782960.png">

-Use this button to force resetting the current game to 0 - 0
+Use this button to force resetting the current game to the initial score of 0 - 0

-#### The "New turn" button**
+#### The "New turn" button
 <img width="106" alt="image" src="https://user-images.githubusercontent.com/53080478/171051632-ca762565-76e3-441b-bdb4-359b4964507a.png">

-Use this button to move to the next turn of one game after having the winner of that turn determined
+Use this button to move to the next turn of one game, after having the winner of that turn determined

 #### The "Winner announcement" text area
 <img width="490" alt="image" src="https://user-images.githubusercontent.com/53080478/171051971-3ec977d3-7468-4e35-a116-ad6189aefaad.png">

 The winner of a turn / a game and the corresponding next action will be displayed in this announcement text area